ExpressVPN vs Private Internet Access [Test Results 2020]

 There may come a time when you need to get in touch with the customer service department of your chosen VPN provider.
 Maybe you’ll have an issue while setting up your VPN on a new device, for example, or you might have a question about paying for your subscription or requesting help with an advanced feature.
 How do these companies cope with customer demands?

-Well, ExpressVPN is one of the best brands around when it comes to customer support.
+Well, ExpressVPN is one of the highest-rated brands around when it comes to customer support.
 You’ll find a 24/7 live chat system on the company’s site, so you can chat to friendly, professional customer care agents at any time and get answers to your questions in a matter of minutes.
 For less urgent demands, there’s also a ticket system, with responses usually provided within an hour.
 ExpressVPN also has an exhaustive Help Center and countless tutorials to guide you through its usage.

 Unfortunately, Private Internet Access isn’t quite able to match ExpressVPN in this regard.
 It does offer a live chat system, but responses can sometimes be a little slow to arrive and it may take some time to get the help you need.
 What’s more, the email support system is much slower too, with average response times far longer than those of ExpressVPN.
 There is an FAQ and Help Center section on the site, which is useful, but not quite as detailed as ExpressVPN’s.